 Codec issues need to be further discussed and resolved with SA4.
 Related LS was sent from last CT1 meeting.
 Impact on this or other CT1 specs yet to be clarified (foreseeable within upcoming plenary cycle).

 Discussion:

-CT Plenary agreed that the TS 24.371 is approved and placed under change control, however functional modifications are still allowed to take into account recent IETF functional changes, SA4 decision on codecs and to complete the missing functionality.
+CT Plenary agreed that TS 24.371 is approved and placed under change control, however functional modifications are still allowed to take into account recent IETF functional changes, SA4 decision on codecs and to complete the missing functionality.